FurkanGozukara/ACE-Step_Premium/README.md

  	- RunPod, Massed Compute installers automatically downloads all 3 ACEStep 1.5 XL models, Turbo, SFT and Base
   	- The installers will generate a Python 3.11 VENV automatically and install everything inside there, thus your system or any other of your APPs will never be impacted
   		- For Windows, you have to have Python 3.11 properly installed into your system, cloud images are all pre-setup by me so nothing needed just follow instructions
+  	 	- With our pre-compiled libraries for both Windows and Linux, we support literally all of the GPUs out there starting from RTX 2000 series to RTX 5000 series, or cloud GPUs like RTX PRO 6000, H100, B200, etc.
+  	  		- We have pre-compiled Flash Attention latest, xFormers latest, Sage Attention latest, Triton latest with Torch 2.9.1, CUDA 13
+  	    	- Our installer uses uv installation for all of the requirements at once thus it is lightning fast, like 100x faster than normal

 <img height="600" alt="2" src="https://github.com/user-attachments/assets/f2eed919-c0f0-42d9-b5b7-978f062a1824" />